anywhichway/thunderclap/README.md

 You will need to populate a file `thunderclap.json` with many of your Cloudflare ids or keys.
 Copy the file `thunderclap.template.json` to `thunderclap.json` and replace the placeholder values.
 This will contain secret keys, so you may want to move it out of your project directory to avoid having it checked-in.
 The `thunderclap` script in `webpack.config.js` assumes the file is up one level in the directory tree.
+If you do leave it in the project directory it will still be found, but .gitignore is configured to not check it in.

 You will need to edit `webpack.config.js` if you wish to put `thunderclap.json` elsewhere or load keys from environment variables.

 You will need to place the file `db.json` at the root of your web server's public directory and `thunderclap.js` in your normal JavaScript resources directory.
 For convenience, `db.json` and `thunderclap.js` are located in the `docs`